 Considerations for businesses planning a restart

 The government’s ‘5 steps to working safely’ guidance gives a good overview of the basic principles firms need to get right in order to reopen whilst protecting employees.
-It advises business to to carry out a specific COVID-19 risk assessment, to develop clear cleaning and hygiene procedures, to help people work from home, and to put in place practical measures to reduce transmission risk where that is not possible.
+It advises business to carry out a specific COVID-19 risk assessment, to develop clear cleaning and hygiene procedures, to help people work from home, and to put in place practical measures to reduce transmission risk where that is not possible.
 Our guidance will dive into three areas: safety, people and communication.

 1. Safety first: how can you adapt your processes to keep people safe?